libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

 These diagrams provide some highly simplified visual explanations gleaned from parts of the thorough [ISA-95 standard](https://www.isa.org/store?query=isa95).
 To read about how the standard fits within the data architecture of Rhize, read our blog post [Rethinking perspectives on ISA-95](https://rhize.com/blog/reframing-perspective-on-isa95/).

+## Definition, demand, result

+At a high-level, manufacturing consists of:
+- Goods being demanded
+- Goods being produced

+Between these two points, the manufacturing operations performs this work according to its definitions of work and the resources that it has available.
+This diagram shows how ISA-95 defines these fundamental relationships from the perspective of the business (ERP) and manufacturing operation (MOM).

+{{< bigFigure
+src="/images/s95/diagram-rhize-definition-demand-result-l3-l4.png"
+alt="Models to define, demand, and produce work" caption="**Click to expand**" width="85%"
+>}}

 ## Information exchange between models and levels

 This diagram shows how information exchanges between resource models and systems.